sheaDurgin/NLP23/SimpleText/README.md

 Clone the repository all to one folder to properly run.
 Directories may need to be changed to fit your machine.

 ## Text Files
+- top_100_per_query_baseline.txt -> the top 100 results from elastic search for each query
-- elastic_baseline_results.txt -> Unmodified results from elastic search of queries
+- selective_baseline.txt -> the maybe top 100 results from elastic search for each query (no work done to get extra results)
-- donut_graph_run1.txt -> Reranking of baseline by cross encoder
+- donut_graph_electra_base.txt -> results from cross_encoder.py using top_100_per_query_baseline.txt as argument
-- donut_graph_run1_combined_with_baseline_n.txt -> Normalized combined results
+- donut_graph_run1_final_results.txt -> results from combine_scores.py using donut_graph_electra_base.txt and selective_baseline.txt

 ## Steps to Run

 - Get the SimpleText dataset from CLEF
-- Download the jsons using download_elastic.py
+- Download the jsons using both download_elastic files
-- Read the jsons to a baseline results txt file using readJSON.py
+- Read the jsons to two baseline results txt file using readJSON.py on both json directories
-- Run cross_encoder.py with the baseline results file and new results file as arguments
+- Run cross_encoder.py with the baseline results file made from the top 2000 jsons and new results file as arguments
-- Run evaluation.py with the new results file (use the combined and normalized version) as the argument
+- Run combine_scores.py with the new results file as the first argument and the selective baseline as the second argument
+- Run evaluation.py with the new results file from combine_scores.py as the argument
 - Run get_readability_scores_with_json.py with the new results file (use the combined and normalized version) as the argument

 ## Model and Results